Jun711/jun711.github.io/_posts/2019-03-09-how-to-pause-or-stop-elastic-beanstalk-environment-from-running.md

   - AWS Elastic Beanstalk
 ---
 There is no straightforward way to pause an Elastic Beanstalk(EB) environment on AWS console.
 You can't terminate it as it will be deleted.
-Fret not, you can stop your EB environment from running when it is not needed so that you only pay when you use it.
+Fret not, you can stop your Elastic Beanstalk environment from running when it is not needed so that you only pay when you use it.

 ## AWS Elastic Beanstalk
 In case you aren't familiar with AWS Elastic Beanstalk.
 On [AWS Elastic Beanstalk doc](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html){:target="_blank"}, it says that